Put These Las Vegas Music Festivals and Concerts on Your Fall Calendar ASAP

 The Electric Daisy Carnival is one of the largest electronic dance music festivals in the United States, drawing more than 140,000 people a night to the Las Vegas Motor Speedway.
 You'll see names like Tiesto, the Chainsmokers, and Kygo among the 200-plus DJs performing on at least eight different stages.
 But what really makes EDC special is the futuristic environment of neon lights, art cars, carnival rides, and endless imagery that might as well be from another planet.
 Traffic outside the stadium is notoriously congested, so feel free to book accommodations at Camp EDC, which comes with its own DJ lineup and swimming pool.
 The festival traditionally takes place in the spring, but was bumped back a few times and is finally happening during a fall weekend for the first time.

 Cost: Three-day passes start at $379, but sold out months ago, so either check the resale market or put your name down on the virtual waitlist.
+Download the Explore DTLV app and earn a chance to win free EDC tickets by drinking Red Bull at participating Downtown Las Vegas venues (through September 30).

 Saturday, October 23